mosajjal/dnsmonster/README.md

   -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -saveFullQuery=false: Save full packet query and response in JSON format -serverName="default": Name of the server used to index the metrics.
+  -skipDomainsFile="": Skip outputing domains matching items in the CSV file path -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType="none": What should be written to stdout. options: all, skipdomains, allowdomains, none.
+No value for this field means none
-  -skipDomainsFile="": Skip saving the domains in the text file, matching the skipDomainsBehavior -skipDomainsRefreshInterval=1m0s: Hot-Reload SkipDomains file interval -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly -tcpResultChannelSize=1000: Size of the tcp result channel
+  -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly -tcpResultChannelSize=1000: Size of the tcp result channel